-Authority Staff does not consider the funding to date to be "opportunistic;" the Authority has selected individual project opportunities for funding within the context of significant regional planning and a robust set of project selection criteria.
-Authority Staff do not agree with the recommendation to target specific projects based on landscape-scale characteristics instead of doing an open call for projects for several reasons.
+Authority staff do not agree with the recommendation to target specific projects based on landscape-scale characteristics instead of doing an open call for projects for several reasons.
 First, the Authority is a project funder, not a project developer.
 In order to make the best use of Measure AA funds, the Authority needs to fund projects that have a willing landowner, a motivated project proponent, and a feasible approach to project implementation.
 Selecting projects by targeting their landscape-scale characteristics alone could result in the Authority funding projects that are not ready-to-go or that do not have the highest likelihood of success.
-Second, under Measure AA, there are other prioritization criteria that need to be considered when evaluating projects, such as including geographic distribution, providing benefits to economically disadvantaged communities, engaging youth, and leveraging state and federal resources.
+Second, under Measure AA, there are other prioritization criteria that need to be considered when evaluating projects, such as geographic distribution, providing benefits to economically disadvantaged communities, engaging youth, and leveraging state and federal resources.
 That said, staff are working with restoration proponents in the region to identify locations and projects that will have the largest landscape-scale ecological benefits, with the intention to include such projects in the Authority's overall project portfolio.
 Finally, the Authority is doing its work in a region that has a long history of regional planning and organized groups of restoration proponents, land managers, regulators, advocates, scientists, community groups, and funders.
 The projects that the Authority funds are being developed within the context of regional plans and regional collaborations.